amogh2004/CN-Assignments/Assignment1/Info_A08.md

 The Web Client is a client-side component within the Java 2 Platform Enterprise Edition (J2EE), a distributed multi-tiered application model used for building and developing enterprise applications.
 Client-side components are typically computer applications running on a user's computer and connect to a server.
 These components perform client-side operations as they might need access to information available only on the client side, like user input, or because the server lacks the processing power necessary in such operations.</br></br>
 **WEB PAGE**</br>
 A web page is a document commonly written in HTML (Hypertext Markup Language) that is accessible through the Internet or other networks using an Internet Browser.
 A web page is accessed by entering a URL address and may contain text, graphics, and hyperlinks to other web pages and files.
 The page you are reading now is an example of a web page.</br></br>
+**WEB SERVER**</br>
+Web server is a program that uses HTTP to serve files that create webpages to users in response to their requests, which is sent by their computers HTTP connection.
+Any server that delivers an XML document to another device can be a web server.
+A better definition might be that a web server is an Internet server that responds to HTTP requests to deliver content and services.</br></br>
 **URL** </br>
 A uniform resource locator (URL) is the address of a resource on the Internet.
 A URL indicates the location of a resource as well as the protocol used to access it.</br>
 A URL contains the following information:</br>